 Translation?
 Accessing the Internet anywhere, anytime and being able to use any or all of the data and applications that you want.

-When the technical jargon is stripped away, cloud computing can be grasped on its basic level—anytime, anywhere computing—without the user ever having to know much about the technology.
+So when the technical jargon is stripped away, cloud computing can be grasped on its basic leve—anytime, anywhere computing on your Mac or PC—without the user's ever having to know much about the technology.

 How Does It Work?